Last date modified: 2026-May-22

 Save your entries

-Now that you have completed the evaluation steps, select Save to commit your responses and return to the Intake screen.
+Now that you have completed the evaluation steps, select Save at the bottom of the modal to commit your responses and return to the Intake screen.

 Note now, the progress bar buttons on the Intake screen are now green, indicating you have successfully completed the steps.